 Lack of process transparency

-The vendor should be able to clearly explain their data annotation workflow.
+The vendor should be able to clearly explain their data annotation workflow, whether it involves basic bounding boxes or complex natural language processing.
 From data storage to how they distribute labeling tasks to annotators, a good vendor will take you through the stages — patiently.
 So, if all you get are vague responses, be wary about engaging that particular vendor.

 Unrealistic promises

-Ever met vendors that promise 100% annotation accuracy before understanding your project requirements?
+Ever met vendors that promise 100% annotation accuracy before understanding your project requirements, even for intricate classification tasks?
 Well, that’s a major red flag.
 Any vendor worth collaborating with will take the time to ask questions, ask for representative data, and run a PoC before promising anything.

 Communication barrier